"

 • analyze repair shop data to optimize workflow.

-This technology will have some similarities across all industries, especially when producing and analyzing content (helping with customer communication and outreach, for example), but we are also seeing a wide variety of applications as they become adapted to individual professions.
-Whatever career you’re interested in, it’s worth learning how AI might help you do your job better in the future.
+This technology will have some similarities across all industries, especially when producing and analyzing content, but we are also seeing a wide variety of applications as they become adapted to individual professions.
+Whatever career you’re interested in, it’s worth learning how AI is impacting the field.

 Principles for Using AI in the Workplace

-Professor Ethan Mollick, who studies how people work with AI, suggests two key principles in his book “Co-Intelligence” that can help you get started:
+Professor Ethan Mollick, who studies how people work with AI in higher education and the workplace, suggests two key principles in his book “Co-Intelligence” that can help you get started:

 Principle 1: Invite AI to the Table

-Think of AI as another tool in your professional toolkit–like having a really smart assistant.
+AI can often be treated as a crucial resource in your professional toolkit.
+It’s often like having a really smart assistant.
 The trick is to get in the habit of asking yourself, “Could AI help me with this task?”
 The sooner you start practicing with these tools, the more natural they’ll feel to use as they get more advanced.
-Like driving, at first it feels overwhelming, but with practice, it becomes second nature.

 Principle 2: Be the Human in the Loop

-• Use your own expertise to decide if its suggestions or outputs make sense
+• use your own expertise to decide if its suggestions or outputs make sense (relevance).

-This is especially important while you’re in college.
-You need to build up your own knowledge and skills first; AI should help you apply what you know, not replace your learning.
+Of course, this is also important while you’re in college.
+You need to build up your own knowledge and skills first.
+AI should help you apply what you know, not replace your learning.
 For example, if you’re studying automotive repair, you need to understand how engines work before using AI to help diagnose problems.
 Or if you’re in healthcare, you need to understand basic medical concepts before using AI to help with patient care.
+More on that below.

 Centaurs, Cyborgs, and Resisters: Understanding Your AI Style